 Talk about how the appointment went with your loved one.
 Did the meeting go well, or were there things either of you would like to change the next time?

-Go over any instructions from the doctor, and see if either of you have any questions.
-If so, call the doctor's office with your questions.
+Go over any instructions from the doctor and see if either of you have any questions.
+If so, contact the doctor's office with your questions.

 Markle-Reid MF, Keller HH, Browne G. Health promotion of community-living older adults.
 In: Fillit HM, Rockwood K, Young J, eds.
 Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
 8th ed.
 Philadelphia, PA: Elsevier, 2017:chap 97.